lit/lit/README.md

 ### Attributes and Properties

+#### .items

+type: `Array<T>`

+An array of data for populating templates.

 #### .template

 type: `(item: <T>) => lit-html.TemplateResult`

-A function that takes an item and returns a lit-html TemplateResult.
+A function that takes a data item and returns a lit-html TemplateResult.
 The `item` argument should be the same type as the entries of the `.items` array. `TemplateResult`s are returned by lit-html's `html` tag.

-Here is an example template:
+Example template:

 ```js
 (contact) => html`<div><b>${contact.name}</b>: ${contact.phone}</div>`
 ```

-#### .items

-type: `Array<T>`

-An array of items for populating templates.

-Example:
+Example usage of `.items` and `.template`:

 ```js
 const contacts = [